Lumieducation/H5P-Nodejs-library/docs/packages/h5p-webcomponents.md

 (images etc.) might be loaded.
 You should only use the event as an indication of initialization state.

+#### xAPI

+This is an event that is emitted by this component when an action is triggered on or inside the H5P content through the H5P player.
+The event includes the `statement` in `event.detail.statement`,`context` in  `event.detail.context`, and `event` in  `event.detail.event`.

 ### H5PEditorComponent

 #### editorloaded